 Our community standards build on Facebook’s existing rules

 , which govern anything you post on the social network, including in our group.
-These guidelines form the basis for our community standards and cover topics such as violence, incitement, hate speech, bullying, sexual content and false news.
-However, we go further to keep our group safe.
+These guidelines form the basis for our community standards and cover topics such as copyright, violence, incitement, hate speech, bullying, sexual content and false news.
+We go further to keep our group safe.

 Treat everybody with respect.
 Healthy debates are welcome, but always be polite.

 - Do not make personal attacks, swear at people or use insulting language.
 If you can’t stay calm, take a break from the keyboard.

 - Consider the tone of your messages, so that people always feel comfortable and welcome taking part in conversations.
 Language such as “shut up”, “I don’t care what you think”, “I’ll say what I fucking want”, “people who don’t get this are dumb” or “get your head out of your ass” would violate this rule.

 Hate speech, degrading, dehumanising and supremacist posts on the basis of race, religion, sexuality, gender identity and other protected characteristics as laid out in Facebook’s rules are not allowed.

 Exclusionary speech includes insensitive or ignorant posts about protected characteristics such as race, religion, sexuality or gender identity.
 We may remove these posts, or reply to them publicly to explain why they are inappropriate.

 Bullying is not welcome on our message boards.
 We use Facebook’s rules as a basis to determine whether behaviour crosses into bullying and harassment.